-The ScanWatch Light is Withings’ entry level watch, released at the same time as the more expensive ScanWatch 2.
+The Withings ScanWatch Light is Withings’ entry level watch, released at the same time as the more expensive ScanWatch 2.
 It’s the cheapest of the line-up but not by any significant margin.
 It’s available in five unique colours: Black, Silver, Green, Rose Gold Blue, and Rose Gold White.

 While the classy yet modest design might fool some, the ScanWatch Light is equipped with some familiar health and fitness features.
 There’s built-in GPS, Heart Rate Tracking, sleep tracking, cardiovascular notifications, Advanced 24/7 Activity Tracking, and even Menstrual Cycle Tracking.
 Running alongside the Withings Health App, you can pair the ScanWatch Light with your smartphone via Bluetooth and gain a wider understanding of your health and fitness, as well as the features within the watch.